git-bug/git-bug/doc/model.md

 ## You can't have a simple consecutive index for your bugs

-The same way git can't have a simple counter as identifier for it's commits as SVN does, we can't have consecutive identifiers for bugs.
+The same way git can't have a simple counter as identifier for its commits as SVN does, we can't have consecutive identifiers for bugs.

 `git-bug` uses as identifier the hash of the first commit in the chain of commits of the bug.
 As this hash is ultimately computed with the content of the `CREATE` operation that includes title, message and a timestamp, it will be unique and prevent collision.